 Some of Fireworks’ most significant improvements appear on its retooled interface, which significantly reduces unnecessary clicking and makes building Web graphics more intuitive.

-One change that had us cheering is the addition of a Property Inspector, similar to the one found in Dreamweaver.
+All Together Now One change that had us cheering is the addition of a Property Inspector, similar to the one found in Dreamweaver.
 The Property Inspector displays all of the available options for a selected tool or object.
 This means no more endless switching between multiple panels to complete even the simplest task.
 For example, to draw or modify a shape in previous versions of Fireworks, you needed to adjust the Stroke, Fill, Effect, Object, and Info panels.
 Now you can set all of these attributes from the Property Inspector.

 If your Web graphics incorporate both bitmaps and vectors, you’ll be happy to know that Fireworks MX has at last eliminated the need to manually switch between different editing modes.
 Previous versions required you to double-click in the document window when you wanted to edit a bitmap image, then double-click in it again to switch back to vector mode.
 But Fireworks MX automatically switches between the two modes, depending on which tool you select from the toolbox.
 And to make your tool selection clearer, Macromedia also rearranged the toolbox, physically separating the bitmap-editing tools from the vector tools.
 (The toolbox is now divided into four categories according to the tool’s purpose: Selection tools, Vector tools, Bitmap tools, and Web tools.)